Front facade of the University of Paris

 is the Language Instructor & Pedagogic Coordinator.

-Cyntia studied Linguistics and Didactic both in France and the US.
-After being an Assistant Teacher in Indiana University, she taught in Japan and Bulgaria.
+She studied Linguistics and Didactics in France and the US and graduated in both fields as a Masters’ Program of the University of Paris Cité in 2018.
+After being an Assistant Teacher in Indiana University, she taught in a French Immersion Program in Brest and later, in Japan and Bulgaria.

 Her pedagogy is articulated around sociolinguistics and cultural media, especially cinema.